BruceEckel/ThinkingInPython/Markdown/09_Comprehensions.md

 A More Complex Example
 ----------------------

-> note:: This will get a full description of all parts.
+Note: This will get a full description of all parts.

 ```python
 # CodeManager.py